Citrullin/hercules/README.md

 How much history of tangle to keep.
 Value in hours.
 Minimal value is 6 hours.

+#### --snapshots.keep=true

+If set, the snapshots will be generated without trimming the old transactions from the database.
+That is, the database is kept without modifications.

 #### --snapshots.enableapi=false

 True by default.
 Enables additional API commands for the snapshots.
 More info below: